grodansparadis/vscp-simulator/README.md

 This four byte value specifies the VSCP standard type code for the device.
 The value is set here.
 It can be set as an array, a decimal value or as a "numerical string".

 ### firmware-device-code
 This is a 16-bit code that the manufacturer set to identify the device type so that application that want to load firmware know which firmware to select.
-Typically the value identify the hardware reversion after which differenet firmwae is required.
-Also the running firmare itself can use this value to adopt itself to the hardware.
+Typically the value identify the hardware reversion after which different firmware is required.
+Also the running firmware itself can use this value to adopt itself to the hardware.

 ### ip-addr
 Ip address is the ipv4 or ipv6 address for a device that has one.
 Set to all zero if other mechanism like DHCP set the ip address.
 It can be set as a 32-bit integer for ipv4, a string or as an array of 8-bit numbers for ipv4 and and array of 16-bit numbers for ipv6.